ArvinSubramaniam/ulnn_miniproj1_kohonen/README.md

-# tp4_hessian
+# ulnn_mini-project 1

-For all delightful things Hessian
+For all delightful things Kohonen